alexcrichton/rfcs/text/0000-macros-1.1.md

 ### Today's drawbacks

-This expansion process suffers from many of the downsides mentioned in the motiviation section, such as a lack of hygiene, a lack of modularity, and the inability to import macros as you would normally other functionality in the module system.
+This expansion process suffers from many of the downsides mentioned in the motivation section, such as a lack of hygiene, a lack of modularity, and the inability to import macros as you would normally other functionality in the module system.